chrisregner/daily-routines-tracker/README.md

 - UX
   - prompt when deleting a routine
   - prompt when resetting an incomplete routine that has already tracked some time
+  - page transition animation
+  - animation when routine is finished
+    - by tracking
+    - by manual toggling

 ### Issues